-Move in will take place Saturday, January 16th to Monday, January 18th, 2021 for all residents.
-In order to maintain a safe/low risk move in process, each student will choose an hour time frame in which to obtain their key and move their belongings into their room.
+Move in will take place Saturday, May 22 and Sunday, May 23, 2021 for all residents.
+In order to maintain a safe/low risk move in process, each student will select an hour time frame in which to obtain their key and move their belongings into their room.

 Students will need to complete their first Daily Self-Assessment via the Pratt Safe app prior to being granted access to Willoughby Hall (and will complete this assessment daily while living on campus).
 During the scheduled move in time, each student will be allowed one friend or family member to accompany them to their room AND one additional friend or family member to stay with and unload the vehicle.
 All students and their friend or family member must have their temperature taken on site, maintain social distance and wear face coverings while in the residence hall.
 Friends or family members will be verbally asked the health screening questions prior to accessing the building.
 Friends and family will be required to leave after belongings have been brought into the building.

 It is critical that students bring with them only those items essential to living in Willoughby Hall for the semester as well as supplies for the initial move-in quarantine.
-Here is a link to thesuggested list of thing to bring (PDF).
+Here is a link to the suggested list of thing to bring.

 During Move-in Quarantine, everyone will be responsible for providing their own food.
 Shopping after move-in to Brooklyn will not be possible.
 It's important to pack the groceries, snacks, toiletries, and other essentials you will need for your time in quarantine.
 If you cannot, grocery deliveries will be coordinated within time and day parameters for residents to place orders.
 Residential Life and Housing staff will be able to assist with these orders.